 However, I’ve found that over-committing myself is one thing that always leads me to burn-out and stress, so I’m super super protective of my time and I say no to almost everything unless it’s I’m getting paid for it, or if you are one of my good friends or my family. ?I’m pretty ruthless about my priorities.

 “You’ve always been comfortable in your own skin”

 Not true!
 Middle school was pretty rough for me.
-I wasn’t cool and I took a long time to grow into my own skin.
-(I didn’t get my period until I was 15 or 16 so that’s automatic social suicide and I looked like a 12 year old until after I could legally drive.)
+I wasn’t “cool” and I took a long time to grow into my own skin.
+(I didn’t get my period until I was 15 or 16 so that’s automatic social suicide and I looked like a 12-year-old until after I could legally drive.)
 So that’s pretty hard on an adolescent girl’s confidence.
-Then Freshman year of college I gained 20 pounds (because I wasn’t dancing like 20 hours per week like I was in high school yet I was still eating only pizza and tater tots like a teenage boy/horse and drinking copious long island ice teas on top of that.
-That really did a number on my confidence.)
+At the beginning of college, my weight fluctuated a lot (so many lifestyle changes at once, not to mention horrific eating, drinking, sleeping, and exercise habits 😂) and that was something I really struggled with because it was never something I’d experienced before.
 I don’t really know when I “grew into myself” so to speak.
 I feel like it just happened gradually.

 “You seem really down to earth and fun, like someone who makes the most out of anything.”

 That is the biggest compliment EVER.
 Thank you!
 I do try and make the most out of everything.
 My mom has always been a glass half full kind of person and she definitely instilled that in me.
 She taught me the power of positive thinking!
 And perspective.
 Always perspective.

 Haha!
 I guess it depends on what your definition of “a lot” is.
 We are comfortable and in a really good place and we’ve worked REALLY to get here over the last 5 years–but I wouldn’t ever say “we make a lot of money.”